FirstLegoLeague/launcher/docs/userguide.md

 <img src="scoring-management.png" style="width:75%">

-- **Search scores** - enter text to filter scores shown.
+- **Search scores** - enter text to filter which scores are shown.
 Examples:
   - `practice` - show all practice scores
   - `ranking #2` - show all scores in round `ranking 2`
   - `#62` - show all scores of team 62
   - `#7` - show all scores of teams with team numbers that start with 7.
 Add a space after the number 7 to show only scores for team 7
   - `Table 3` - show all scores on `Table 3`
 - `Delete all scores` deletes all scores on the system.
-You will be asked to confirm. **Note that is permanent and deleted scores cannot be recovered**.
+You will be asked to confirm. **Note this is permanent and deleted scores cannot be recovered**.
 - `Download rankings` downloads all the ranking scores to a CSV file that can be used by Judging-Lite.
-Note that currently we only support export of `ranking` scores and not `practice` scores.
+Note: Currently we only support export of `ranking` scores. `practice` scores cannot be exported.

 ### Scoring tiles

-All the information relating to a particular score is shown in scoring tile.
+All the information relating to a particular score is shown in a scoring tile.

 #### Scoring tile

 <img src="scoring-tile.png" style="width:75%">

 - `Team number and name` - change the team to which this score is assigned
 - `Round` - change the `round` to which this score is assigned
 - `Score` - change the `score` for this match.
-Note that if you do this the score will not be alligned with the scoresheet.
+Note that if you do this the score will no longer be aligned with the scoresheet.
 - `referee` and `table` - change the `referee` and `table`.
 Currently only the referee role sets this information.
-- `Edit scoresheet` - open the scoresheet for editing. `Scorekeepers` use this to verify that scores entered by the `referee`.
+- `Edit scoresheet` - open the scoresheet for editing. `Scorekeepers` may use this to verify the scores entered by the `referee`.
 - `Publish / Unpublish` - publishing (`+`) a score causes it to appear in the `Results Display`.
 Unpublishing (`-`) causes the score not to appear in the `Results Display`.
-Note: when you see the `-` symbol that means the score is published.
+Note: The `-` symbol that means the score is published.
 - `Delete` - delete a score.
 You will be asked to confirm. **Note this is permanent and a deleted score cannot be recovered**.

 #### Duplicate scores